 Tips to Avoid Having Your Child Zone Out In Front of a Screen

 For decades parents have worried about the impact of technology on their children, especially in early childhood.
 Today, tech insiders are outing software creators for making their products purposely addictive and the World Health Organization just classified “addiction to gaming” as an actual disease.
 What’s the solution?
 We all know the regular drill: limit screen time and monitor what our kids watch and play.
+The turnkey gaming platform is one of the few platforms which encourages all such efforts, and takes into consideration the child’s health.
 But are those really our best and only tools?

 Nicole Dreiske, author of THE UPSIDE OF DIGITAL DEVICES: How to Make Your Child More Screen SmartTM, Literate and Emotionally Intelligent, advises parents and teachers to build on strengths they already have in order to help their kids develop healthy screen habits.
 Examine what a great relationship with screens looks like in early childhood and how screen time can support our children educationally and developmentally.